 Optimal dilutions to be determined by the researcher.

 Storage and Stability:

 May be stored at 4°C for short-term only.
-For long-term storage and to avoid repeated freezing and thawing, aliquot and add glycerol (40-50%).
-Store at -20°C or colder.
-Aliquots are stable for at least 6 months at -20°C. For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
-Further dilutions can be made in assay buffer.
+Aliquot to avoid repeated freezing and thawing.
+Store at -20°C. Aliquots are stable for 12 months.
+For maximum recovery of product, centrifuge the original vial after thawing and prior to removing the cap.
+FITC conjugates are sensitive to light.